Umuzi-org/tech-department/content/topics/tilde/different-kinds-of-cards/_index.md

 Workshops are live events that are a part of your curriculum.
 There aren't a lot of these.
 You can't move these cards yourself.
 The staff member running the workshop will move the card when they mark attendance.

 There aren't a lot of workshop cards.
 We are super keen on letting your learning journey be as self-paced and self-directed as possible so we are slowly converting all the Workshops into Topics.
-So if you dont see any on your board, DONT PANIC!
+So if you don't see any on your board, DON'T PANIC!

 ### Projects